Gamble Montessori High Moving to Larger, Renovated Home

-In February 2019, Cincinnati Public Schools Superintendent Laura Mitchell recommended to the Board of Education to move the current James N. Gamble Montessori High School to former Mercy High School.
+In February 2019, Cincinnati Public Schools' Superintendent Laura Mitchell recommended moving James N. Gamble Montessori High School to the former Mercy High School building on Werk Road.
+Gamble Montessori High will open in its new home in August 2019.

 Renovation in Full Swing